This blog post explains the lead conversion metrics you should be tracking in Salesforce.

 Understanding the contribution of converted leads is no exception.

-The lead conversion metrics this blog post describes give you the tools to do that.
+The lead conversion metrics described in this blog post give you the tools to do that.

-Start by quantifying the overall contribution of converted leads to overall revenue.
+Start by quantifying the contribution of converted leads to revenue.
 That gives you a starting point and context.

 Then review each lead conversion metric.
-Ask underlying questions about each.
-Interpret the metrics.
+Ask questions about metric.